 ECSS-Q-ST-60_0480257

-The DPA shall be performed on 3 samples per lot/date code for the following non-space qualified parts types: as a minimum relays, oscillators and Table 7-2commercial parts.
+The DPA shall be performed on 3 samples per lot/date code for the following non-space qualified parts types: as a minimum relays, oscillators and hybrids and for space qualified parts when requested in Table 7-2, which is valided during PCB.

+DPA can be performed on samples submitted to either endurance or radiation tests.

 ECSS-Q-ST-60_0480508

 DPA may be carried out on representative samples of the components families when the following three conditions are met: